f5devcentral/f5-agility-labs-xc/docs/class1/lab1.rst

 #.
 In *Health Check(s)* section, click the *Add item* button.

 #.
 Click the *Health Check object* dropdown list.
-Click the *Create new healthcheck* button.
+Click the *Add item* button.

 #.
-Enter the following variables:
+In the *Metadata* section, enter the following variables:

    ========= =====
    Variable  Value
    ========= =====
-   name      http
+   Name      http
    ========= =====

 #.
-Click the *Configure* button under "HTTP Health Check" and enter the following variables ("/" is the default):
+Click the *View Configuration* link under "HTTP Health Check" and enter the following variables ("/" is the default):

    ========= =====
    Variable  Value